hanabi/hanabi.github.io/README.md

 ### Black 3 & Black 4 Saves

-* This convention applies to the *Black Suit (One-of-Each)* and *Wild & Crazy* variants.
+* This convention applies to the *Black Suit (one of each)* and *Wild & Crazy* variants.
 * Players should save black 3s and black 4s with a color clue instead of a number clue.
 (This helps narrow down what card is being clued.)
 * There is one exception to this:
-  * if the number clue also touched a critical card
+  * if the number clue also touched another critical card
 * Subsequently, if a number clue is used to touch a black 3 or a black 4 (and the above exception is not applicable), then it implies a *Finesse*.

 ### The Free Choice Finesse